tensorflow/docs/site/en/api_docs/python/tf/RaggedTensor.md

     `[nvals]`, corresponding one-to-one with `values`, which specifies each value's row index.
-In particular, the row `rt[row]` consists of the values `rt.values[j]` where `value_rowids[j]==row`.  `nrows` is an int64 scalar that specifies the number of rows in the `RaggedTensor`.
-    (`nrows` is used to indicate trailing empty rows.)
+In particular, the row `rt[row]` consists of the values `rt.values[j]` where `value_rowids[j]==row`.  `nrows` is an integer scalar that specifies the number of rows in the `RaggedTensor`. (`nrows` is used to indicate trailing empty rows.)

   * `row_starts`: a vector with shape `[nrows]`, which specifies the start offset of each row.
 Equivalent to `row_splits[:-1]`.